 Benjamin Carson, M.D.

-In 2001, Dr. Carson was named by CNN and TIME magazine as one of the nation’s 20 foremost physicians and scientists.
+In 2001, Carson was named by CNN and TIME magazine as one of the nation’s 20 foremost physicians and scientists.
 That same year, he was selected by the Library of Congress as one of 89 “Living Legends” on the occasion of its 200th anniversary.
+In 2004, Carson was appointed by President George W. Bush to serve on the President’s Council on Bioethics.
 He is also the recipient of the 2006 Spingarn Medal which is the highest honor bestowed by the NAACP.
-In February, 2008, Dr. Carson was presented with the Ford’s Theatre Lincoln Medal by President Bush at the White House.
-In June, 2008, he was awarded the Presidential Medal of Freedom by the President, which is the highest civilian honor in the land.
-Dr. Carson was recognized in November, 2008 by U.S. News & World Report and on February 7, 2009, the award-winning movie entitled Gifted Hands: The Ben Carson Story, starring Cuban Gooding, Jr. as Dr. Carson, premiered on TNT and is based on his memoir.
+In February of 2008, Carson was presented with the Ford’s Theatre Lincoln Medal by President Bush at the White House.
+In June of 2008, he was awarded the Presidential Medal of Freedom by the President, which is the highest civilian honor in the land.
+Carson was recognized in November, 2008 by U.S. News & World Report and on February 7, 2009, the award-winning movie entitled Gifted Hands: The Ben Carson Story, starring Cuban Gooding, Jr. as Carson, premiered on TNT and is based on his memoir.